-The Space Management Council (SMC), which is comprised of the five vice presidents, the senior vice provost/chief financial officer, the director of athletics, and the associate vice president for facilities management, the director of Course Building and Academic Space Management, and a Faculty Senate representative, reserves the right to reallocate space, as needed, to align with University priorities.
+The Space Management Council (SMC), which is comprised of: the president, the provost/executive vice president, five vice presidents, the senior vice president/chief financial officer, the director of athletics, the associate vice president for facilities management, the associate vice president for research, the director of course building and academic space management, the director of design, a faculty senate representative, and the business and strategic project manager, reserves the right to reallocate space, as needed, to align with University priorities.
 When the University relocates all or a portion of a unit into new space, the space vacated by the unit becomes part of the University's pool for reassignment.